 • Improving recruitment, retention, achievement and future employment of international students through the provision of responsive services;

 • Supporting a healthy campus environment;

-The Philips University Information Centre provides services to all university students and develops and maintains programs for a wide range of applications.
-The Information personnel provide training, information, advice and assistance to users on campus.
+The Philips University Information Centre provides services to all University students and develops and maintains programs for a wide range of applications.
+The Information Technology personnel provide training, information, advice and assistance to users on campus.